 Each wine was given a score out of 20, with those scoring 14-15.9 awarded bronze, 16-17.9 awarded silver and 18-20 awarded gold.
 Overall, 29 out of the 35 wines won awards in either bronze or silver.
 One wine was then chosen as the overall winner for each individual class, with an overall winning wine receiving the Thomas Davies Memorial Trophy.

-Montgomery Vineyard stole the show, winning four of the five classes – red, rosé and sparkling rosé – as well as taking home the Thomas Davies Memorial Trophy for its Sparkling Rosé, 2017.
+Montgomery Vineyard stole the show, winning four of the five classes – white, red, rosé and sparkling rosé – as well as taking home the Thomas Davies Memorial Trophy for its Sparkling Rosé, 2017.

 Robb Merchant, Chairman of the Welsh Vineyard Association and owner of White Castle Vineyard in Monmouthshire, said:

 “The Welsh Wine Awards provide an opportunity to celebrate and showcase the fantastic wine we now produce in Wales.

 “The judging panel had a really difficult job deciding the winners as this year’s awards saw 35 wines entered.
 A total of 29 wines were recognised making it the most successful year to-date.
 With so many wines now winning awards in comparison to previous years, the future is looking very promising for Welsh wine.

 Anthony Mills, who heads up Wine & Spirits Group as part of The Drinks Development Cluster, said: